Call John @ 1-866-992-9663

 Notes: You can install the appliance yourself but you must comply with all local, provincial and national building codes and regulations.
 We recommend you contact a WETT certified technician for assistance.
 Your retailer will recommend a technician.

-You are normally required to notify your insurance company of the changes made to your heating system.
-Some systems will result in a reduction of insurance fee’s.
+You are required to notify your insurance company of the changes made to your heating system.
+Some systems will result in a reduction of insurance fee’s so this is recommended.

 To qualify for the exchange grant we will require a minimum of two pictures.